 IS SEMAGLUTIDE SAFE?

-I believe the safest option is to first do everything correctly to avoid taking weight loss medication.
+I believe the safest option is to first do everything correctly to avoid taking weight loss medication, such as using my Hormone Balancing Diet program to naturally lower insulin.
 But that is just how I think and practice medicine and always use natural alternatives and herbal medicine before prescription drugs.

 I also must be honest and confess that I do sincerely believe that whether you are going to do semaglutide shot or not you will need my program.
 My patients following my program on the shot are doing really well and I am seeing their insulin numbers come down over time with their weight to the point they are planning to taper off the shots and use my hormone program for maintenance.